sgougi/play21-origami-plugin/README.md

 Known Issues
 =============
-* Origami is influenced by the following bug of Play!
-2.1-RC2
+* Origami may be influenced by the following bug
  * [Play Framework 2.1-RC2: NoSuchFieldError's created by reverse routing in templates](http://goo.gl/dKSJd)

 Licence